libretime/libretime/docs/_docs/install.md

 category: install
 ---

-> Note: this guide is assuming you are using Ubuntu 18.04 LTS for installation, which comes with `ufw` and `netplan`, and that you have already installed `git` and configured `ntp`.
-NTP configuration instructions can be found [here](#configuring-ntp).
+> Note: this guide is assuming you are using Ubuntu 18.04 LTS for installation, which comes with `ufw` and `netplan`.
-While it is possible to install LibreTime on other OSes, such as CentOS 7, Debian 9 and 10, and Raspbian 9 and 10, these are less tested.
-Firewall and static IP address configuration will need to be done according to your OSes instructions.

 ## Minimum System Requirements